table of content

 3) Anchor Text

-To catch them on their latest North American tour, click here for Band Name Tour Name dates.
+Do this: To catch them on their latest North American tour, click here for Band Name Tour Name dates.

-Click here to see the new dates for Band Name’s 2017 tour.
+Not this: Click here to see the new dates for Band Name’s 2017 tour.

 4) Content

-Two of the most common ways that bad content ends up on a company’s site are: 1) using automation to produce “spun content,” and 2) hiring poor writers.
-Many websites hire inexpensive, low-skill writers to produce their content, or turn to using a computer program that proverbially puts several existing articles into a blender and produces a franken-content mess that looks like an article — but definitely doesn’t read like one.
-For marketers with basic SEO knowledge, it’s clear why these techniques hurt, not help, the SERPs.
-Unfortunately, there are also plenty of content farms and robot-writer developers who are using their own SEO skills to take advantage of a lack of SEO knowledge among marketers.
+Two of the most common ways bad content ends up on a company’s site: using automation to produce “spun content,” and hiring poor writers.
+Spun content puts existing articles into a blender and produces a franken-content mess that looks like an article but doesn’t read like one.